Buckmaster & Moore: History

-Charles Armytage-Moore and Walter Selby Buckmaster were founding partners of a London firm of stockbrokers, Buckmaster and Moore.
-Buckmaster had been admitted to the Stock Exchange in 1895, and traded with other partners including Douglas Lyon Holms, Harry Walter Franklin and later Charles James Eglantine Armytage Moore who was admitted in 1903.
-The partnership between Buckmaster and Moore started around 1905.The others, Holms and Franklin, dissolved their partnership in 1908.
+Charles Armytage-Moore and Walter Selby Buckmaster were founding partners of London stockbrokers, Buckmaster and Moore.
+Buckmaster had been admitted to the Stock Exchange in 1895, and traded with other partners including Douglas Holms, Harry Franklin, and later Armytage-Moore, who was admitted in 1903.
+The partnership between Buckmaster and Moore started around 1905.
+The others, Holms and Franklin, dissolved their partnership in 1908.

-Both men had been pupils at Repton School, and both excelled as sportsmen.
-Buckmaster, whilst at Trinity College, Cambridge became Captain of the polo team.
-He developed into one of the country’s leading Polo players, winning silver medals in the 1900 and 1908 Olympic Games.
-He was also a member of the winning team in the International Polo Cup, in 1902.
-Through his aunt, Maria Sarah Buckmaster (Mrs Alfred Whitehead) he was cousin to Alfred North Whitehead, the renowned mathematician and philosopher.
+Buckmaster and Moore had been pupils at Repton School, and both were sportsmen.
+Buckmaster, whilst at Trinity College, Cambridge became captain of the polo team.
+He became a leading polo player, winning silver medals in the 1900 and 1908 Olympic Games.
+He was also a member of the winning team in the International Polo Cup in 1902.
+Moore joined the Marylebone Cricket Club and played against Hertfordshire in 1904.

-Moore had joined the Marylebone Cricket Club and played against Hertfordshire in 1904.
-He was related - through his eldest sister Pricilla, to Hugh Annesley, 5th Earl Annesley in 1892, a British military officer and Member of Parliament for County Cavan, living in Castlewellan Castle, in County Down.

-As stockbrokers they had developed a good private client business, and were very well connected.
+As stockbrokers, they had developed a private client business.
 They had London offices at 64 Cornhill, EC3 and later 52, Bishopsgate, EC2A.
 Their Perfined Contract Revenue Stamp identity mark was B&M.

-One of their partners, Oswald Toynbee ‘foxy’ Falk (1879–1972), had attended Rugby School, then Balliol College, Oxford (as an exhibitioner), where his uncle the social philosopher and historian, Arnold Toynbee, once taught.
+One of their partners, Oswald Toynbee ‘foxy’ Falk (1879–1972), had attended Rugby School, then Balliol College, Oxford (as an exhibitioner), where his uncle, the social philosopher and historian, Arnold Toynbee, once taught.
 Joining the firm after leaving the Treasury, he began to develop a new view on economics.

-An earlier partner Francis James Rennell Rodd, Francis Rodd, 2nd Baron Rennell served in the artillery and as an intelligence officer during the First World War, where he befriended T. E. Lawrence triggering his passion for exploring desert landscapes.
-He entered the Diplomatic Service in 1919 resigning in 1924, joining the Bank of England and becoming a partner of B&M, resigning in 1929.
+An earlier partner Francis James Rennell Rodd, Francis Rodd, 2nd Baron Rennell served in the artillery and as an intelligence officer during the First World War, where he befriended T. E. Lawrence, triggering his passion for exploring desert landscapes.
+He entered the Diplomatic Service in 1919, resigning in 1924, joining the Bank of England and becoming a partner of B&M, resigning in 1929.
 He became managing director of Morgan, Grenfell & Co.